besynnerlig/Fronius-Export-Limit-Setter/README.md

 The script requires the following arguments:

 - `-d`, `--debug`: Enable debug mode.
-Captures a screenshot if an exception occurs.
+Logs messages to both console and to the log file.
 - `-f`, `--fronius_url`: The URL of your Fronius inverter (e.g., `http://192.168.2.100`).
 - `-p`, `--fronius_password`: The password to access your Fronius inverter.
 - `-e`, `--export_limit`: The desired export limit in Watts.